petershin/liferay-learn/docs/commerce/latest/en/payment-management/adding-reasons-for-refunds.md

 ---
 # Adding Reasons for Refunds

 While processing a refund, it is mandatory to select a reason to complete the transaction.
-To add reasons for refunds,

 1. Open the *Global Menu* (![Global Menu](../images/icon-applications-menu.png)) and navigate to *Control Panel* &rarr; *System Settings*.